jefftranter/6502/c/adventure2/README.txt

 It was written to run on platforms supported by cc65 although it is in portable C and should run on any system with a C compiler (I did most of the development and testing on a Linux system).
+See the Makefile for commands and instruction on how to build and install it on various platforms.

 The source is included and under an Apache license so you can modify and adapt the code if you wish.
 Much of the code is data-driven and